gigigo-html5/gig-html/README.md

-# gig-html
+# gig-component-fieldmap
-Web Component to insert html content
+Webcomponents to manage data from a google map.
+Returns latitude and longitude